 In addition, you are also allowed to have multiple demat and trading accounts using same PAN card.
 For instance, I have two accounts- one in ICICI direct & other in Zerodha.

 A trading account provides a platform to buy or sell the share in the market.
-It acts as an intermediary between your saving accounts and demat demat.
+It acts as an intermediary between your saving accounts and demat account.
 It takes share from your demat account and sells them in the market.
-On the other hand, it takes money from your savings account and buys share to keep in demat account.
+On the other hand, it takes money from your savings account and buys a share to keep in demat account.

 A demat account is a facility to keep your shares in an electronic dematerialized form.